sarahciston/codingcare/_drafts/cf-unliving.md

 What does it mean to remind you (or me) that I am still alive?
 For audre lorde this is an act of revolution just even to live in spite of powerful forces that strive to extinguish you.
 Many of us [others] live on the backs of other people.
 Others love as [acts of devotion/devotional acts].

+The smooth silence of drone footage over destruction.
+The glide above bombs and voice over.

+This is about knots instead of threads.
+This is about staying in bed.
+I have covid again.
+Having covid and long covid at the same time is weird.
+Is this the only time I write essays?
+I watched the Hitchcock film *Rope* last time I had covid.
+We may talk more than the average family about murder and other kinds of death.
+Justifiable homicide.
+Euthenasia.

 VALIE EXPORT
 Lynn Hershman Leeson